BreatheCodeRepeat/savings-bank-account/readme.md

 # Savings Account Banking

 This project represent a savings account microservice for opening a savings account in bank.
-The code is written in Spring Boot.
+The code is written in Java with Spring Boot.

 ## Installation